 In earlier times, Native Americans and settlers often watched to see what plants sick animals ate and determined some herbal healing properties in that manner.
 By 2002, researchers at Ohio Wesleyan University in Delaware, just north of Columbus, found that some birds routinely use anti-microbial nesting materials found in the wild (Reference: Jann Ichida; Proceedings of the 104th General Meeting of the American Society for Microbiology; “Birds use herbs to protect their nests”; ScienceBlog.Com, May 26, 2004).

 A wide range of herbal medicines and medicinal plants grow naturally in Ohio as well as nearby in the Midwest and the Near South.
 A testament to this was broadcast when Director Emeritus of the Columbus Zoo and Aquarium, Jack Hanna, and his wife Suzi were overjoyed by this fact in 1977.

-A small blue flower growing in these regions provided a successful treatment for the leukemia that had struck their young daughter.
-Today, several flowers such as Bachelor Button or cornflowers and orchid varieties can produce anti-cancer compounds.
+A small blue flower growing in these regions was attributed as a successful treatment for leukemia that had struck their young daughter.
+Today, several flowers such as Bachelor Button or cornflowers and orchid varieties are reputed to produce anti-cancer compounds.

-Native plants are present perhaps, in part, to aide humanity in finding and maintaining health as it stewards the equilibrium of Terran ecosystems and the balance of the Earth in the sky.
+Native plants are present perhaps, in part, to aid humanity in finding and maintaining health as it stewards the equilibrium of Terran ecosystems and the balance of the Earth in the sky.